 The movement is the 7270 calibre – simple, reliable, automatic with 21 jewels and beating at 21,600bph.
 As usual with Citizen, the automatic movement can be hand winded.
 It has jewel bearings for barrel and a power reserve of 41 hours.
 It features a quick set date and the day changes from advancing from 20 to 0:30.
 The sweeping second hand doesn’t hack.

 The bracelet is a common Citizen design called bead of rice that fits the case shape really nice.
-I have seen other designs and some watches have nato replacements or rubber.
+I have seen other designs (see the cool one on my NOS APSS-52904 Y below) but a lot watches found today have nato replacements or rubber straps.
 Certain leather straps look good on it too.
-It is easy to find a bracelet or a strap because it has 20mm between the lugs and a
+It is easy to find a bracelet or a strap because it has 20mm between the lugs and a look that makes it easy to wear on anything.

 Conclusion: Beautiful watch, warm, colorful and full of life.
 One of the last “parawater” divers made.
 A real joy to wear and look at.